Places to visit in Bali? Here are eight that you can’t miss!!

 A visit to this Hindu water temple is a great opportunity to admire the temple’s beauty, learn about Balinese culture and particularly witness the Balinese people’s devotion.

-One the best things when you travel is definitely meeting people!
+One the greatest things when you travel is definitely meeting people!
 And following the recommendation of two friends that I made in Bali, I went to Jungle Fish.